Workforce Management Software

 Workforce Composition

 The field service industry in general has begun to increasingly understand the benefits of deploying a hybrid workforce model which incorporates contracted and employed labor.
 However, the adoption of that model varies between industries.
-It’s important to evaluate whether the hybrid model works for your business, and if so, to select and deploy technology which intelligently and seamlessly enables you to dispatch either or both.
-Most importantly, recognize that if the hybrid or a fully outsourced model works best for your operation, that contractors are managed differently than staff technicians.
-Gartner states that it’s important to deploy process and technology for contractor management which:
+It’s important to evaluate whether the hybrid model works for your business, and if so, to select and deploy technology that intelligently and seamlessly enables you to dispatch either or both.
+Most importantly, recognize that if the hybrid or a fully outsourced model works best for your operation, contractors are managed differently than staff technicians.
+Gartner states that it’s important to deploy processes and technology for contractor management which:

-1. Ensures a consistent company branded experience
+1. Ensures a consistent company-branded experience

 2. Provides contractors with process and technology that enables them to easily work with your organization